Newest update of this page: 17 August 2020

 We count on donations to pay our bills.
 That has pros and cons.
 It may change.

-We aren’t.
-We each have our own strengths and weaknesses.
-We view them as allies and occasional partners/collaborators working towards a common goal.
+We view them as allies and occasional partners/collaborators working towards a common goal via different methods.

-Many of our fans and supporters are also theirs.
+Many of our fans, members and clients are also theirs.

 Over the years, we’ve supported their work, they’ve supported ours, and the editor of TheGunBlog.ca is a current or past member of all three groups.